MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     energy_file = {file} -> "default.en"

-The :code:`energy_file` keyword sets the name for the energy file, in which the (almost) all important physical properties of the full simulation can be found.
+The ``energy_file`` keyword sets the name for the :ref:`energyFile`, in which the most important physical properties of the full simulation can be found.

 .. centered:: *default value* = "default.en"

-Instant_Energy_File
+.. _instantenergyfilekey:

+Instant Energy File
 ===================

 .. admonition:: Key